-Building: Time: Date of Drill: Location monitored: Time required for occupants to evacuate (minutes): Number of occupants evacuated at this location: During evacuation: Did occupants evacuate immediately? ☐ YES □ NO Were plans for the mobility-impaired persons implemented? ☐ YES □ NO Did occupants evacuate to the approved meeting location? ☐ YES □ NO Did Section safety reps report any problems to emergency personnel? ☐ YES □ NO Comments: Reviewer: Crime Lab Safety Manager Signature:

-Departments/Sections may receive a rating of:
+Building: Time: Date of Drill: Location monitored: Time required for occupants to evacuate (minutes): Number of occupants evacuated at this location: During evacuation: Did occupants evacuate immediately? ☐ YES □ NO Were plans for the mobility-impaired persons implemented? ☐ YES □ NO Did occupants evacuate to the approved meeting location? ☐ YES □ NO Did Section safety reps report any problems to emergency personnel? ☐ YES □ NO Comments: Reviewer: Crime Lab Safety Manager Signature: Departments/Sections may receive a rating of:

-- Good (no additional training or drills)

-- Fair (additional training is required)

-- Poor (additional training and another drill is required).
+(additional training and another drill is required).